 This sleek and eco-conscious property offers a mindful approach to living the good life.
 The 75-foot-long rooftop pool is available to all hotel guests and features poolside cabanas, chaise lounges, and food and drink services.
 During the summer months, there also are yoga sessions on the pool deck.

-This resort comprises the Vintage House and Hotel Villagio, which share the 40-foot heated outdoor pool.
-Guests can unwind in luxurious private cabanas or on comfy chaise lounges as they enjoy the poolside menu while taking in the stunning vistas of the Mayacamas Mountains in the distance.
+This resort has a 40-foot heated outdoor pool where guests can unwind in luxurious private cabanas or on comfy chaise lounges as they enjoy the poolside menu while taking in the stunning vistas of the Mayacamas Mountains in the distance.

 The pool is the centerpiece of the grounds at this homey resort, and it is flanked by towering Italian cypress trees and a majestic oak.
 Guests can order light fare poolside, as well as hand-crafted cocktails from the bar.